Best Buy's Memorial Day Appliance Sale: Top Deals to Shop This Weekend

-Best Buy's Memorial Day Appliance Sale Is Here: Save Big on Refrigerators, Washers, Dryers and More
+Best Buy's Memorial Day Sale Has Huge Savings on Appliances from LG, Samsung, GE and More

 If you've been planning to buy a refrigerator, washer, dryer, or other appliance for your home, you're in luck.
 Best Buy has launched its appliances sale for Memorial Day 2022.
-Best Buy's Memorial Day appliance sale has major prices slashed ahead of the holiday, but the some of the deals only last for a few days, so you have to hurry if you want the best savings.
+Best Buy's Memorial Day appliance sale has major prices slashed this weekend, with even larger savings when you bundle appliances for your kitchen or laundry room from top brands like GE, Samsung, and LG.

 LG's ultralarge capacity washer uses up to 6 different wash motions to provide a smart cleaning experience that is gentle on clothes and maximizes washing performance.
 ColdWash technology uses cold water and enhanced washing motions to penetrate deep into fabrics, giving you cold water savings with warm water performance.